af83/ucengine-docs/README.md

 Docs of U.C.Engine in a [gollum](http://github.com/github/gollum) wiki.

-You can find the U.C.Engine document in [docs.ucengine.org](http://docs.ucengine.org/).
+You can find the U.C.Engine documentation in [docs.ucengine.org](http://docs.ucengine.org/).

 ## Installation